 When I did briefly look into the possibility of a formal complaint, I read something about a six-month statute of limitations, and looked no further.
 I also knew that Derek Chauvin, in his nineteen-year career, had accumulated eighteen conduct complaints resulting in literally nothing but two letters from his boss asking him not to do it again.
 But this complaint form on Logan City Police Department's website said nothing at all about a time limit.
 And now the climate around policing is much different.
 I figure there's a very real chance of getting a tangible result.
 Even if I don't, I at least have the satisfaction of knowing that Officer Nelson has been blindsided by this coming back to bite him in the butt long after he'd forgotten about it, and by the realization that this doormat he trampled on actually has feelings and a brain.
 I wish I could see the look on his face when he reads my complaint.
 I'd like to think he already has, and that it ruined his weekend, but with bureaucracy being what it is I doubt it's moving that fast.

 Another cop was there, but he said three sentences the entire time and wasn't a bully or a jackass, so I said little about him in my complaint but I did list him as my sole witness despite not knowing his name.
-I only know Officer Nelson's name because he told me.
+I only know Officer Nelson's last name because he told me, and his first name because a helpful stranger on the internet told me.
 A few months ago when I was in a car crash and had to talk to a cop, he had his name printed on his uniform, but I'm pretty sure that was a post-George Floyd reform.
 Anyway, I'm sure they'll ask this cop to evaluate my account, and I can only hope that honesty is more important to him than backing the blue.
 On that note, the form claims that the investigation will be "objective", which is kind of a red flag whenever I see it because nobody on the planet is objective about things that matter to them at all.
 Even if they really are trying, police officers investigating another police officer are not going to be objective.
 They just aren't.
 They can, however, still do the right thing if they choose to be honest.

 They'll surely consult with Brad Hansen, the USU police officer who first received my neighbors' complaint and delegated it to the city police.
 My neighbors went to him because he was in our bishopric.
 He never spoke to me again after that day, but I made a point of resting my hand on my face with the middle finger extended when he walked by, and I know he noticed.
 I'm excited for him to read my complaint too.
 And they really should ask my ex-neighbors about what they said and how they said it, because they more than likely were overdramatic and told some outright lies that influenced Officer Nelson's response to the situation.
 I didn't devote nearly as much space as I could have in my complaint to explaining why their complaint was wrong, because that's not really the point, but it is still relevant because Officer Nelson was an idiot to take it as gospel truth and never ask me about my side at all.
 I have let go of all malice toward my ex-neighbors because, as mentioned in my complaint, one was delusional and the other gullible.
 (And I was equally gullible, which is how the problem started.)
 It's the trained law enforcement personnel who should have known better.